Coarse correlated equilibria for continuous time mean field games in open loop strategies: An example of coarse correlated solution to the mean field game

 Turning to more interesting cases, consider $[a,b]=[-1,1]$.
 The choice of a symmetric interval is not necessary, but it has been made to ease the comparison with previous results in the literature (see the next subsection).
 Figure \ref{fig:esempio_immagine} shows the existence of coarse correlated mean field equilibria as the probability measure $(p_{i,j})_{i,j=1,2}$ varies.
-In particular, it shows the existence of infinitely many coarse correlated mean field equilibria for the system.

-White spots in Figure \ref{fig:esempio_immagine} refer to those probability measures on $(\Omega^0,\F^{0-})$ so that $(\Lambda,\mu)$ is indeed a mean field CCE.
-Observe that, on the dashed diagonals, it always holds $p_{1,1}+p_{2,2}=1$, which implies that the coarse correlated solution $(\Lambda,\mu)$ is a randomization of the open loop MFG solutions $(u^+,\mu^+)$ and $(u^-,\mu^-)$.
-On the other hand, there exist infinitely many coarse correlated solutions of the mean field game so that $\Lambda$ is not a deterministic function of $\mu$, i.e., they are not a randomization of the solutions $(u^+,\mu^+)$ and $(u^-,\mu^-)$.
+Yellow spots in Figure \ref{fig:esempio_immagine} refer to those probability measures on $(\Omega^0,\F^{0-})$ so that $(\Lambda,\mu)$ is indeed a mean field CCE.
+In particular, it shows the existence of infinitely many mean field CCEs for the system.
+Observe that there exist infinitely many coarse correlated solutions of the mean field game so that $\Lambda$ is not a deterministic function of $\mu$, i.e., they are not a randomization of the solutions $(u^+,\mu^+)$ and $(u^-,\mu^-)$: they correspond to those probability measures $(p_{i,j})_{i=1}^2$ so that $p_{1,2} \cdot p_{2,1} > 0$.
+Referring to Figure \ref{fig:esempio_immagine}, they correspond to yellow points in the interior of any of the three pseudo-simplexes.